rendychristiann/iot-agriculture-monitoring/README.md

 The styles.css file stores front-end UI appearance modifications.
 Meanwhile, the progress bar modification mechanism for showing sensor data is built on Bootstrap 4.

 Hardware wiring: https://wokwi.com/projects/374069993123368961

-Also check my youtube to see the system showcase video: https://youtu.be/SDTKkXcjpr4?si=p4ffciD007Z1ZI3S
+Also, you can check my youtube video to watch the system showcase video: https://youtu.be/SDTKkXcjpr4?si=p4ffciD007Z1ZI3S